 It is important not to confuse public parking with private parking, because you may risk getting a fine.
 Most, if not all, private parking spaces/car parks require payment and a parking ticket placed in the window.
 If you are unsure, take a look at the parking meter.

 To access some of the free public charging points, you will need a key.
 The key can be bought at for example Låshuset in Dronningens gate 25 in the centre of Oslo.
 While on the newer charging points, rather handily, you can activate the charger by sending a text message or by using an RFID card.
 Please note: Some newer charging points either have a combination of both household and Type 2 socket (picture) – or just Type 2.

 Each charging point, usually delivering a maximum output of 3,6 kW (16A, single phase), has its own name.
 The name of the charger is what you will need to provide in the text message.

-The number is supplied on the charger, just remember to type +47 if you are texting from a foreign telephone number.
+The number is supplied on the charger, just remember to type +47 if you are texting from a non-Norwegian telephone number.